hbs-rcs/hbsgrid-docs/docs/syncfiles.md

 Your browser does not support the video tag.
 </video>

-## Sync data from/to local storage
+## Transfer data from/to local storage

 *NoMachine* file mounting is useful, but it has a major limitation;
 **drives mounted via NoMachine are not accessible by applications running on HBS Grid compute nodes**.